-So simple, yet the complexity of tastes and textures in this smoked salmon wrapped poached egg dish belies that simplicity.
+So simple, yet the complexity of tastes and textures in this smoked salmon and poached egg wrap with radish sprouts belies that simplicity.

-Quality of ingredients is always important.
-However, when there are only 3 primary ingredients, something of inferior quality really stands out.
-Avoid generic mass produced smoked salmon.
-Try to find fresh free range eggs (I wish!)
-And then there is the truffle oil…
+The quality of ingredients is always important.
+However, when there are only 3 primary ingredients, quality is even more important.
+An ingredient of inferior quality will really stand out.
+Or, to put it another way, it will let the whole dish down.
+Avoid generic mass-produced smoked salmon.
+Use very fresh free-range organic eggs.
+Now let’s discuss the truffle oil…

-Smoked salmon wrapped poached egg, infused with truffle flavour, and sitting on some creamy avocado – I want it for breakfast every day!
+Smoked salmon and poached egg wraps, infused with truffle flavour, perhaps sitting on some creamy avocado – I want it for breakfast every day!
 If you are as tempted by that as I am, also try this onsen tamago.

 - 1 fresh egg